 Leg press machine is an important apparatus for developing muscles and strength of the lower body.
 It is also important to understand that this is just one of the supplemental exercises when it comes to packing meat on your thighs.
 But, quite a supplemental exercise it is!
 It develops power more than any other leg movement, except for squat, of course.
 Therefore, it should be used often in your routine, if not always.

 I want to clear one thing from the start.
 From my experience, leg presses compared to squats don’t stand a chance when it comes to building the ultimate leg power.
-Therefore, if you plan on buying some leg equipment, squat rack should be the first of your choices, it should even have priority over leg press machine.
+Therefore, if you plan on buying some leg equipment (check our recommended leg presses), squat rack should be the first of your choices even if you build it at home, it should have priority over leg press machine.
 Depending on your budget, there are some good ones that you can consider buying.

 There are two main types of leg press machines: